xoidlabs/xoid/readme.md

 ## Why **xoid**?

 - Easy to learn
+- Small bundle size
 - Framework-agnostic
 - Extensive Typescript support
-- Small bundle size (1 kB gzipped)
+- Easy to work with nested states
 - Computed values, transient updates
+- Can be used as an optics (lenses) library
 - No middlewares are required for async stuff
-- Can be used to express finite state machines
+- Can also be used to express finite state machines
-- Can also be used as an optics (lenses) library
-- Same API for local component state and global state
+- Global state and local component state in the same API

 ## Thanks